Vulpeus-Server/kyoyu/docs/config.md

 - `modify`

-  Restricts which players can edit
+  Restricts which players can modify

   Type: `String` (case-insensitive)